todayisnow/AWS/iam.md

 1. **Managed Policies**: These are standalone policies that you can attach to multiple IAM users, groups, or roles.
 Managed policies can be AWS managed, customer managed, or inline policies.
 2. **Inline Policies**: These policies are embedded directly into a single IAM user, group, or role.
 They are defined and managed alongside the identity to which they are attached.

+## Use Cases
+- **Least Privilege**: Identity-based policies are used to implement the principle of least privilege by granting only the permissions necessary for users, groups, or roles to perform their tasks.
+- **Access Control**: These policies are used to control access to AWS resources based on user roles and responsibilities within an organization.
+- **Policy Inheritance**: IAM policies can be attached to IAM users, groups, or roles, allowing for policy inheritance and centralized management of permissions.

 ## Best Practices
 - **Least Privilege**: Follow the principle of least privilege by granting only the permissions required for users to perform their tasks.
 - **Use Managed Policies**: Prefer using managed policies over inline policies for better manageability and reusability.
 - **Regular Review**: Regularly review and audit your identity-based policies to ensure they align with your security requirements and business needs.
 - **Testing**: Test policies in a non-production environment before applying them in a production environment to avoid unintended consequences.
 - **Policy Versioning**: Use policy versioning to track changes and rollback to previous versions if needed.
+- **Follow Least Privilege**: Grant only the permissions required for users, groups, or roles to perform their intended tasks.
+Avoid granting excessive permissions.
+- **Regular Review**: Regularly review and audit IAM policies to ensure they align with the organization's security and compliance requirements.
+- **Use Conditions**: Leverage IAM policy conditions to add additional security constraints, such as IP address restrictions or time-based access controls.
+- **Separation of Duties**: Implement separation of duties by assigning different permissions to different IAM users, groups, or roles to reduce the risk of unauthorized access.

 ## Example Identity-based Policy
 Below is an example of an identity-based policy that allows read-only access to a specific Amazon S3 bucket: